ChristerNilsson/Lab/2017/061-keyboards/readme.md

 To improve the visibility I bought one black and one yellow, and switched some keytops: F,J and characters not belonging to the alphabet or digits.

+Although I'm from Sweden I prefer the US keyboard layout.

+The driver I'm using is [EurKEY](http://eurkey.steffen.bruentjen.eu/?lang=en).
+It gives me access to all european characters.

+Quotation from Steffen Bruentjen:

+"EurKEY is based on the american keyboard layout.
+That's because the american layout is much more convenient to type specific characters.
+These include :// in http://, [] and {} in source code, or slashes (/) and backslashes (\\) in a Unix shell."

+Most European countries has a Programmers Keyboard.
+Sweden does not.
+Å, Ä and Ö can be found with Alt + W, A and O.

+Make sure composition keys ^'"~ are disabled.
+Eventually Microsoft Keyboard Layout Creator can do this.

 ---

 Using [SharpKeys](https://github.com/randyrants/sharpkeys) I rearranged the following keys: